Tanzyingsz/DDM-Dissertation/Literature Review 3.0.md

 **Title**
-How online interavtive storytelling optimize the user experience in e-commerce
+How online interavtive storytelling optimize the user experience in second-hand brand

 - The case of RE: source the sustainable B2C second hand platform